mehradsadeghi/laravel-tasks/README.md

 Laravel 8 with user authentication, password recovery, and individual user tasks lists.

 This is a sample usage of my `laravel-temp-tag` package.
-When you mark a daily-task as done, it will automatically return back to in-complete state at the end of the day.
+When you mark a daily-task as `done`, `failed`, `skipped`, etc and they will be automatically rollback to the default  (`not started`) state at the end of the day. (without using any cron job)

 Super easy setup, can be done in 5 minutes or less.